wilsonzlin/minify-html/README.md

 ## Minification

-Note that some of the minification done can result in HTML that will not pass validation, but remain interpreted and rendered correctly by the browser; essentially, the laxness of the browser is taken advantage of for better minification.
-These can be turned off via the `Cfg` object.
+Note that some of the minification done can result in HTML that will not pass validation, but remain interpreted and rendered correctly by browsers.
+Essentially, browser laxness is taken advantage of, for better minification.

+To produce valid HTML, set the following options in the `Cfg` object:

+    do_not_minify_doctype=True
+    ensure_spec_compliant_unquoted_attribute_values=True
+    keep_spaces_between_attributes=True

 ### Whitespace